PatrickMaiyer/Portapack_Wiki/Factory-Defaults.md

 Get into 'Settings' , 'P.Memory Mgmt' and click on the '! reset p.mem, load defaults !'.
 This reset various settings in apps like i.e Recon app.

+In case the p.mem contents somehow block the startup (the screen stays black and the RX led blinks rapidly that typically happen after flashing a different build) the p.mem can be ignored during startup by holding down the left and right buttons while starting up the device.

 ###